Neil-Rayu/Genetc-Algo-Sunflower/README.md

 To give an example on how the fitness of the flower can be found, using the enviormental conidtions, when there is high ammounts of blockage/shade the flower needs to grow taller to get sunlight, but when there is amplpe sun the flower is discouraged to grow taller as it takes more nutrients

-the formula used for fitness is here:
+The formula used for fitness is here:

 ```
 let fitness =